Skip to content

 • Transport-specific integration (gRPC/REST/LOCAL).

-• Type-aware side-effect wiring.
+• Type-aware side-effect calls.

-• Runtime injection for generated plugin surfaces.
+• Runtime injection for generated plugin code.

 Aspect naming and module mapping